Turramurra

 Turramurra is a suburb on the Upper North Shore of Sydney, in the state of New South Wales, Australia.
 It is located 16 km north-west of the Sydney central business district, in the local government area of Ku-ring-gai Council.
 It shares the postcode of 2074 with the adjacent suburbs of North Turramurra, South Turramurra and Warrawee.

 History

 Turramurra is an Aboriginal word which is thought to mean either high hill, big hill, high place, or small watercourse.
 The Aboriginal reference of high hill covered the range from Pymble to Turramurra.
-Early European settlers referred to the area as Eastern Road.

-The district was originally known as Big Island, Vanceville and Claraville (after names of estates or grants), and further north as Tulip Scrub from the large number of tulips or waratahs there.
-Turramurra means "high hill" or "big hill".
-It was also known as Irish Town.
-More than 100 years ago remnants of a tribe of aboriginal people periodically travelled from the Lane Cove River to Cowan Creek and always broke their journey at what came to be called Wright's Hill, near Pymble Reservoir, or just north of it.

-The traditional owners called this place Turramurra or Turraburra (not to be confused with Turramburra, the native name for the Lane Cove River).
-As no railway station was made there, it was applied to the station in the vicinity.

-The name Turramurra was adopted when the railway station was built in 1890.